Preclowski/piwik-newspaper/README.md

 ## Description

-Add your plugin description here.
+This plugin will generate report based on paywall plans and articles.

 ## FAQ

-__My question?__

-My answer
+__Is it ready to use?__

+No

 ## Changelog

-Here goes the changelog text.
+End
+Start

 ## Support

-Please direct any feedback to ...
+Please direct any feedback in issues on github.